List of United States men's international soccer players

-The following tables include various statistics for players on the United States men's national soccer team (featuring all caps, goals, assists and goalkeeper wins and shutouts) from the team's first match in 1916 through the November 18, 2025 game against Uruguay.
-As of September 2024, a total of 873 players have made at least one appearance for the United States men's national team.
+The following tables include various statistics for players on the United States men's national soccer team (featuring all caps, goals, assists and goalkeeper wins and shutouts) from the team's first match in 1916 through the September 26, 2026 game against Peru.
+As of September 2026, a total of 900 players have made at least one appearance for the United States men's national team.

 Appearances

-Players capped since 2024 are shown in bold.
+Players capped since 2025 are shown in bold.